gywn9081/POPL_Final_Project/readme.md

 ## How To Run

+1. $ cd tests

-1. $ antlr4 -Dlanguage=Python3 Arithmetic.g4
+1. $ antlr4 -Dlanguage=Python3 ../src/grammars/Arithmetic.g4

 2. $ python deliverable3.py <text_to_test.txt>

 (ex. $ python deliverable3.py deliverable3.txt or $ python deliverable3.py project_deliverable_3.py)

+## How To Get Parse Tree

+1.

+2. antlr4-parse Arithmetic.g4 start -tree -gui deliverable_3.txt

 If you would like more info on installing and running, please feel free to contact us or check out our Github: https://github.com/gywn9081/POPL_Final_Project